Jan. 6 panel subpoenas Trump for testimony on Capitol attack

 “He has used this big lie to destabilize our democracy,” said Rep. Zoe Lofgren, D-N.Y., who was a young House staff member during the Richard Nixon impeachment inquiry in 1974.
 “When did that idea occur to him and what did he know while he was doing that?”

-This week’s hearing is to be the final presentation from lawmakers before the midterm elections.
+This week’s hearing was to be the final presentation from lawmakers before the midterm elections.
 But staff members say the investigation continues.

 The Jan.
 6 committee has been meeting for more than a year, set up by the House after Republican senators blocked the formation of an outside panel similar to the 9/11 commission set up after the 2001 terrorist attacks.
 Even after the launch of its high-profile public hearings last summer, the Jan.
 6 committee continued to gather evidence and interviews.